 And he’s glad he did.
 Lots of things happened along the way that were not foreseen in the story outline.
 Shelly’s “biological clock”, for example.
 The original story outline called for them to go to Wisconsin for Christmas.
 “Happy and in love” was the name of that section.
 Shelly’s reaction, while predictable in hindsight, was a surprise at the time.
 I put her into that situation, and she reacted as described in the book.
 This evolved, naturally, into New Shelly / Old Shelly and became a major theme in the book.

-“Geeta and Ray” was another surprised.
+“Geeta and Ray” was another surprise.
 As described elsewhere (see “A rose is a rose” under “Fun Stuff”), Geeta was originally a bit character, and it never crossed our minds that she’d become Ray’s love interest.
 But, once she had a name and a personality, the two of them just clicked.
 BTW, I think Ray may have found his match.
 Geeta won’t leave him if he “falls off the wagon”, but she’ll make sure there’s hell to pay!
 That’s something Ray can deal with.
 And, he’s learned something from losing Shelly.
 He really will try.
 I wish them all the best.

 I was also surprised how hard it was to get Shelly to blow up at Alan.
 The story outline called for a “sorta-kinda, maybe/maybe not” breakup scene, but Shelly was having none of it.
 I kept going back and pushing more and more of her buttons.
 Jackie, for example.
 Alyssa and Ray.
 Alan’s failure to impress her friends.
 The crash at the end of the day.
 At one point, I actually said, “Poor Shelly!” out loud while I was writing.
 I was really pushing all her buttons.
 I finally pushed her over the edge, but it wasn’t easy.